Why Creativity Hurts (and Why It’s Worth It)

 By Brenna Lee

-The obvious thing is to blame our flawed mortal brains and bodies.
+Then we take a stab at it and humiliation ensues.
+It’s true for almost anything: art, sports, relationships, even the chicken curry you cobble together for a weeknight dinner.
+The obvious culprits are our flawed mortal brains and bodies.
 It doesn’t occur to us that our imaginations, as incredible as they are, might share just as much of the blame.

-For that same reason, my dog will also never write the next Pulitzer prize-winning novel or bestselling fantasy series.
-She doesn’t – she can’t – conceive of something that does not yet exist but could.
-This is the trade-off we make for being “enlightened”: we’re excited, even thrilled by what’s possible, and we’re discouraged and disheartened when it fails to materialize.
+For that same reason, my dog will also never write the next Pulitzer Prize-winning novel or bestselling fantasy series.
+She can’t conceive of something that does not yet exist but could.
+This is the trade-off we make for being “enlightened”: we’re excited, even thrilled by what’s possible, and we’re discouraged and disillusioned when it fails to materialize.

 The only hope to taming anxiety and coming anywhere close to appeasing our imaginations is through honest, patient struggle.
 Alain de Botton, the gentle sage of the 21st century puts it this way: